 A narrowing of the open spaces within the spine is called spinal stenosis.
 It can put pressure on the spinal cord and the nerves that travel through the spine.
 Symptoms of stenosis vary depending on where the narrowing or stricture occurs.

-Spinal stenosis occurs most often in the neck and lower back.
+Spinal stenosis occurs most often in the neck (cervical stenosis) and lower back (lumbar stenosis).
 The narrowing may involve a small or large area of the spine.
-In many cases, stenosis may be treated with medication, steroid injections or physical therapy.

 Causes of Stenosis